Zen and the Art of Remodeling

 In the Book of Tea, Okakura Kakuzo writes: “Our mind is the canvas on which the artists lay their colour; their pigments are our emotions; their chiaroscuro the light of joy, the shadow of sadness.
 The masterpiece is of ourselves, as we are of the masterpiece.”
 The mind can elevate the mundane into the sublime.
 In Japan, "the tea ceremony is a worship of the imperfect… [it’s] the art of being in the world."
 The intention is to live with a refined attention to detail.

-In Zen and the Art of Motorcycle Maintenance, Robert Prisig brings this same presence to working with metal and motorcycles engines.
+In Zen and the Art of Motorcycle Maintenance, Robert Prisig brings the same presence I brought to remodeling with wood and stone to working with metal and motorcycle engines.
 “The Buddha resides quite as comfortably in the gears of a cycle transmission as he does at the top of the mountain...
 The only Zen you find on tops of mountains is the Zen you bring there.”